 References and Documentation

-The offshore bank may also want information about the nature of the type of transactions you plan to conduct via this account.
+The offshore bank may also want information about the nature and type of transactions you plan to conduct.
 Banks have been under increasing pressure to stop money laundering and other illicit activity.
 Therefore, this additional documentation is requested so that the institution can note the funding sources in the account.
 If they do not so so, they can they can suffer fines or loss of their banking license.
 So, don’t expect them to make special exceptions for you.

 Is English is an official language of the country in which you plan to open your offshore bank account?
 If it is not, you may have to provide certified translations of your documents in the official language.

 As you can see, the offshore bank account setup process is different than domestic account opening.
 Most banks require you to show up in person.
-We know the ones that do not.
+Fortunately, we know the ones that do not.
 Those who do not require travel, will require extra documentation to prove that you are who you say you are.
-This is to your benefit because when you show up asking for your money.
-That is, both you and the bank want to know that it is really you.
+This is to your benefit.
+That is because when you show up asking for your money, you know it will only go to you; not someone who claims they are you.
+Thus, by providing proper ID up front, you and the bank will know that it is really you.

 Questions to Ask

 Since procedures differ by bank and country, it’s important to clarify certain issues before opening up the account.
 You will want to know where there are restrictions in transferring large amount of money.
 Thus, you will want to be aware of the methods for such authorization.
 You will also want to find out if the bank’s debit card will work internationally.
 Does it work for both for retail purchases and in ATMs?
 Find out if you can use the debit card to pay for online goods and services.

 Interest rates many offshore banks offer are sometimes higher than those that US banks provide.
 The fee structures may also be slightly higher.
 Part of performing due diligence is considering all fees that the bank charges.
 If you do not plan to make a lot of transfers, fees may not make much difference; but they can add up with a very active bank account.